semgrep/semgrep-docs/docs/semgrep-supply-chain/getting-started.md

 ## Scan a monorepo's dependencies

 Semgrep Supply Chain supports the scanning of monorepos.
-It treates each of the monorepo's subdirectories as an individual repository.
-Findings are then grouped by the repositories based on the [lockfile](/semgrep-supply-chain/glossary/#lockfile) or manifest file present in the monorepo.
+As outlined in [Project directory structure](#project-directory-structure), findings are grouped by directory based on the [lockfiles](/semgrep-supply-chain/glossary/#lockfile) or manifest files present in the monorepo.

 ## Block pull or merge requests

-Though Semgrep Supply Chain **v0.122.0** and earlier automatically blocked pull/merge requests if it discovered reachable findings in the code, it no longer does this.
-You can, however, configure your version control system to prevent merging if Semgrep Supply Chain identifies reachable findings.
+Semgrep Supply Chain versions **v0.122.0** and earlier automatically blocked pull/merge requests if it discovered reachable findings in the code, but later versions do not do this.
+You can, however, configure Semgrep Supply Chain to block on pull request scans that detect reachable findings in direct dependencies with high or critical severity.

+1. Log in to Semgrep Cloud Platform.
+2. Click **Supply Chain** > **Settings** on the header menu.
+3. Click **<i class="fa-solid fa-toggle-large-on"></i> PR Blocking**.

+Alternatively, you can configure your version control system to prevent merging if Semgrep Supply Chain identifies reachable findings.

 ## Ignore lockfiles and dependencies